emeka/emeka.github.com/_posts/2013-06-05-building-the-londonstartup-website-using-clojure-noir-mongodb-part2.md

 write a model layer for a very simple application and test it.
 Finally, we have configured a MongoDB instance in our Heroku environment and successfully run the same tests remotely.

-In the next part, we will develop our application view.
+In the next part, we will develop our application controller and views.